 - Determine if there could be an easement by estoppel.
 An easement by estoppel arises when one person acts in reliance on being told an easement exists.
 The elements required are: (1) a representation; (2) belief in the representation; and (3) reliance on the representation.
 For example, if a person purchased landlocked property and began building a house based upon a promise from a neighbor that he or she could cross his land to access the property, but then the neighbor denied the promised access, that could potentially create an easement by estoppel.
 Again, in order to enforce this type of easement, the landlocked owner would be forced to file a court action, prove each element, and get an order from a judge.

 - Seek a statutory easement from the commissioners court.
 A statute in the Texas Transportation Code allows a landlocked landowner to seek a public road from the commissioners court.
+Do note, however, that a prior version of this statute was declared unconstitutional by the Texas Supreme Court, and the current version is very similar to that prior statute.
 Texas Transportation Code Section 251.053 provides that “a person who owns real property to which there is no public road or other public means of access may request that an access road be established connecting the person’s real property to county public road system…” In order for this action to be taken, the landlocked owner must file a sworn application with the commissioners court, notice must be given to each property owner who would be affected, and a hearing on the application will be held.
 If the commissioners court determines the landowner has no access to their land, the court may issue an order creating a public road.
 Damages to affected property owners will be provided in the same manner as for other public roads and the county pays all costs in connection with proceedings to open a road.
 The county is required to make the road initially suitable for use as a public access road, but is not required to subsequently maintain the road.
 Note that in the statute, if the factors are met, the commissioner’s court may issue an order creating a public road–they are not required to do so.
 It is within the commissioners’ discretion as to whether to do so.

 If a landowner has property that is landlocked in Texas, it is prudent to try and gain legal access to the property for both convenience and legal reasons.
 Establishing a permanent, enforceable right of access, rather than relying on friendly permission of a third party, will reduce headaches for a landowner and his or her visitors Title companies are usually unwilling to insure title to a property that lacks access, so without access, the property will likely be difficult to sell to any party desiring title insurance.
 Further, without insurable title, a lender is very unlikely to loan money against the property.
 Thus, obtaining some sort of easement will likely be in the best interest of the landowner, whether he or she wants to utilize the property themselves or sell it to someone else.
 Although there is no automatic right to access property, there are numerous options discussed above that a landowner can consider and seek to utilize in order to obtain legal access to his or her landlocked property.